LordNoteworthy/windows-internals/windows-nt-device-driver-development.md

 	- HKEY_LOCAL_MACHINE: Of interest to device driver writers, this key indicates system state.
 	- HKEY_USERS: This key provides local information on this machine about users.
 * Registry keys may in fact be links to other keys.
 While reading the contents of the Registry, these links point to other parts of the Registry.
 For example, the HKEY_CURRENT_USER key points to the correct entry in the HKEY_USERS portion of the Registry.
 * One technique you can use when managing wide strings is to maintain them by using the UNICODE_STRING structure, but ensure that there is an additional wide character at the end of the Buffer pointed to by the structure.
-* In this case, the Length field in the structure indicates the size in bytes of the string stored within the Buffer , while the MaximumLength field will indicate a size of at least two bytes more than the Length {because it requires two bytes to store a single null wide character terminator).
+* In this case, the Length field in the structure indicates the size in bytes of the string stored within the Buffer , while the MaximumLength field will indicate a size of at least two bytes more than the Length (because it requires two bytes to store a single null wide character terminator).
 * For device driver developers, there are only a few keys of general interest within the Registry.
 These keys are located within the HKEY_LOCAL_MACHINE top-level key:
 - HARDWARE:  describes the current hardware configuration, including resources that have been reserved for use by a particular device by its device driver.
 This key is entirely dynamic and is reconstructed each time the system boots.
 - SOFTWARE: describes the configuration state and information for the various software packages installed on the system.